 The Planning Board is charged with approving all subdivisions, site plans, planned development applications and conditional uses which conform to Township Land Use Ordinances.
 The Planning Board is also responsible for reviewing all ordinances proposed by the Township Committee that deal with land use, specifically Chapter 84 of the Township Code, as well Municipal Land Use Law, Chapter 291, Laws of N.J.
 1975, 40:55D-1, et.
 Seq.

 The Planning Board is made up of nine members and two alternate members who are all appointed by the Mayor.
-In addition, the Planning Board hires its own consultants at the beginning of each year when it reorganizes.
+In addition, the Planning Board hires its own consultants for professional services at the beginning of each year when it reorganizes.

 What is the Master Plan?